srcshelton/openrc-restart-crashed/README.md

 #   month of year       (1-12)
 #   day of week         (0-6, Sunday == 0)

-* * * * *       root    [[ -x /usr/local/sbin/openrc-restart-crashed ]] && /usr/local/sbin/openrc-restart-crashed --quiet -- monit
+* * * * *       root    test -x /usr/local/sbin/openrc-restart-crashed && /usr/local/sbin/openrc-restart-crashed --quiet -- $services

 # vi: set nowrap:
 ```

-... would cause any of the services above and also `monit` to be restarted
+... and would cause any of the services above and also `monit` to be restarted
 within a minute if they were marked as crashed by OpenRC.